-PNZ and Arthritis New Zealand have been asked to present to an internal MoH group in February 2021 on effective models of primary care intervention for osteoarthritis.
+PNZ and Arthritis New Zealand were asked to present to an internal MoH group in February 2021 on effective models of primary care intervention for osteoarthritis.
 This is a direct result of the NZIER work.
-The Chief Allied Health Professions Officer Martin Chadwick is facilitating the session which includes people from the Policy, Service Performance & Improvement and Primary Care teams in the Ministry.
-In our dreams the result of this one meeting will be a lightbulb moment across MoH that results in immediate funding for physiotherapy led interventions in primary care.
-In reality we might inch a little closer to this.
+The Chief Allied Health Professions Officer Martin Chadwick facilitated the session which included people from the Policy, Service Performance & Improvement and Primary Care teams in the Ministry.

-We are also working with NZIER on a report on funding models for allied health services in primary care with the wider Allied Health Aotearoa New Zealand group (AHANZ).
+We have also worked with NZIER on a report on funding models for allied health services in primary care with the wider Allied Health Aotearoa New Zealand group (AHANZ).
 This is a true collaboration for funding with 17 groups contributing.
-We plan to feed this report into the review of Health and Disability funding.

 Live Stronger For Longer